nazpashaei/DiCE_2025_08_13/README.md

 ## Function Overview

-The `DiffCentEn_function` function takes a list of two elements:
+The `DiCE_function` function takes a list of two elements:
 - `data`: A data frame of gene expression data with gene symbols as column names and class labels (Tumor, Normal) in the last column.
 - `topGenes`: A data frame of differentially expressed genes (DEGs) with columns `Gene.symbol`, `adj.P.Val`, and `logFC`.